webgodo/lambda-curry-assignment/README.md

    - `STRIPE_PUBLIC_KEY` # starts with `pk_`
    - `STRIPE_SECRET_KEY` # starts with `sk_`

-7. Restart the Remix server:
+7. Restart your storefront and medusa backend:
       ```
       yarn dev
       ```

 ## Resetting the Database
-In order to reset the database, follow the steps from 4 to 6 in the Local Development Setup section.
+In order to reset the database, follow the steps from 3 to 7 in the Local Development Setup section.

 ## Useful Links